 INSTEAD EMBRACE: The possibility of a healthy and happy future free of ED!

-In many ways, your ED can become like your security blanket.
-You closely identify with it, you see it as part of yourself and it’s this secret little world that you have full perceived control over.
-When recovery gets hard or scary, it can be so tempting to turn back into the arms of your ED for comfort but trust me when I say this, you have to fight that!
+In many ways, the ED can become like your security blanket.
+You closely identify with it and see it as part of yourself.
+It’s this secret little world that you have full perceived control over.
+When recovery gets hard or scary, it can be so tempting to turn back into the arms of your ED for comfort.
+But trust me when I say this, you have to fight that!

 5. LET GO OF: Mementos and souvenirs from your disorder.